hasanuzzamanbe/wp-boilerplate-vue-with-vite/readme.txt

 License: GPLv2 or later

 == Description ==
-Write your snippets, with zero extra coding
+Use this boilerplate for your project.